Shesha: Literature

 In the Bhagavad Gita chapter 10, verse 29, Krishna describes 75 of his common manifestations, and declares, "anantaśh chāsmi nāgānāṁ": Among Nāgas (a special class of serpents), I am the serpent-god Ananta.

+Anantashesha appears in SCP Foundation as SCP-3000.

 In popular culture

 The Palliyodam, a type of large snake boat built and used by Aranmula Parthasarathy Temple in Kerala for the annual water processions of Uthrattathi Jalamela and Valla Sadhya has the legend that it was designed by Krishna and were made to look like Shesha.

-The capital of Kerala, Thiruvananthapuram, is named after the King of the Serpents and is translated as "The Sacred City of Ananta".

-On the SCP Foundation wiki, the winning article for the SCP-3000 contest is titled Anantashesha.
-The article features SCP-3000, a gargantuan serpentine entity swimming in the Bay of Bengal with anomalous abilities, based on the fact that Shesha "would linger past the end".